3 CME/CE Hours Available

 Social Workers, Marriage & Family Therapists, Counselors & Nurses are formally approved in California and approved by most other states, by the California Board of Behavioral Sciences (BBS).
 See Continuing Medical Education or Continuing Education information below.

-TBHI training is exclusively digital for purposes of this application. our website is written in arial font to facilitate reading with appropriate alt tags for those who prefer or cannot see images.
+TBHI training is exclusively digital for the purposes of this application. our website is written in Arial font to facilitate reading with appropriate alt tags for those who prefer or cannot see images.
 All audio and video recordings are produced with captions for deaf and hard of hearing trainees.
 PDF’s of all training are available for individuals who prefer to print and read training offline.
 Accommodations have successfully been developed for individual trainees with more specialized needs upon request.
 They will be considered on a case by case basis.